polaris-slo-cloud/vela-scheduler/experiments/2023-03/README.md

 Every VM is bootstrapped with Ubuntu 22.04, on top of which we install MicroK8s v1.25.6 to initialize a distinct single node Kubernetes cluster.
 We rely on [fake-kubelet](ttps://github.com/wzshiming/fake-kubelet) to create simulated nodes in each MicroK8s cluster.

-Since Polaris Scheduler focuses on the Edge-Cloud continuum, the 10 clusters are intentionally not homogeneous.
+Since Vela Scheduler focuses on the Edge-Cloud continuum, the 10 clusters are intentionally not homogeneous.
 We simulate three Cloud and seven Edge clusters with different types of nodes; the hosting VMs are located in different regions.
 The node details and regions are listed in the table below.
 The scheduler itself is also deployed on a `c2-standard-8` VM and is located in the Zurich region.